About the Annual Jewish Book & Arts Festival

-Not just for book lovers, Book Festival also includes films, concerts and Oliver Lapin Family Day featuring authors, interactive performances and activities for children ages 2-11.
+Not just for book lovers, Book Festival also includes films, concerts and Oliver Lapin Family Day featuring authors, interactive performances and activities for children of all ages.

 Admission is charged for most events.
 Season passes and tickets are available at the J or online during the months of October and November.
 You can also join us for our entire Arts & Culture Season and become a Patron of the Arts.